-The requirements of Virginia's long arm statute must be satisfied if a person wants to obtain personal jurisdiction over a defendant who is a nonresident.14 However, personal service may be made on a nonresident if she is found within Virginia, but this is usually not the case.15 Service of process will usually take place outside of Virginia and will only be valid if the defendant comes within the terms of the Virginia long-arm statute.
-In order for the defendant to come within the terms, the plaintiff must allege in the complaint that a minimum connection between Virginia and the defendant exists.16
+The requirements of Virginia's long arm statute must be satisfied if a person wants to obtain personal jurisdiction over a defendant who is a nonresident.
+However, personal service may be made on a nonresident if she is found within Virginia, though usually not the case.
+Service of process will usually take place outside of Virginia and will only be valid if the defendant comes within the terms of the Virginia long-arm statute.
+In order for the defendant to come within the terms, the plaintiff must allege in the complaint that a minimum connection between Virginia and the defendant exists.
+14

 The Virginia long-arm statute permits a Virginia court to exercise personal jurisdiction over a nonresident defendant if the defendant has executed an agreement in Virginia to pay spousal or child support to a domiciliary of Virginia.
 Personal jurisdiction is also permitted when the defendant has been ordered to pay spousal or child support by a Virginia court having personal jurisdiction over the person.
-Another va.
-Coue § 0.01-2.
+Another way personal jurisdiction is permitted is if the defendant has conceived or fathered a child in Virginia, which constitutes personal conduct.
+The court may also exercise personal jurisdiction over a nonresident who has maintained a matrimonial domicile in Virginia.